Consonants, Blends and Diagraphs

 Repetition, repetition, repetition!

-My Breakfast Reading Program presents a maximum of five consonants, blends or diagraphs in each lesson.
+My Breakfast Reading Program presents a maximum of five consonants, blends or digraphs in each lesson.
 Each lesson consists of one 60-second exercise.
 This exercise provides a high number of repetitions in a very short time frame.
 Each lesson is repeated five days a week.

 Statistical Analysis:

-· Consonants/blends/diagraphs:
+· Consonants/blends/digraphs:

 · Consonants Lessons 1 - 28